iris-hep/iris-hep.github.io/pages/jobs.md

 title: Available Positions
 ---

- A number of employment opportunities exist with the universities collaborating on or with IRIS-HEP.
-If you have a strong interest in challenging computational and data science problems in a research environment, please consider applying!
+ A number of employment opportunities exist with the universities involved in IRIS-HEP or closely collaborating projects.
+If you have a strong interest in challenging computational and data science problems in a research environment, please consider applying! **This page will be updated from time to time, please check back for the latest opportunities.**

 ## UC Berkeley
   * [Postdoc - Development of Innovative Track Reconstruction Algorithms for Experimental Particle Physics](http://inspirehep.net/record/1694661)